ublue-os/bazzite/README.md

 ## Build Your Own

-Bazzite is built entirely via GitHub Actions.
-Creating your own custom version of it is as easy as forking this repository, adding a private signing key, and enabling the fork's GitHub Actions.
-Running the `Build Bazzite` workflow will then generate custom images for all variants of Bazzite.
+Bazzite is built entirely in GitHub and creating your own custom version of it is as easy as forking this repository, adding a private signing key, and enabling the fork's GitHub actions.
+You will also need to specifically enable the `Build Bazzite` workflow.
+After this, running it will generate an image.

-If you only want to generate images for the variants of Bazzite you are using, edit `.github/workflows/build.yml` to comment out the variants you do not wish to build in the `push-ghcr` job's `strategy`'s `matrix` list.

 We also ship a config for the popular [pull app](https://github.com/apps/pull) if you'd like to keep your fork in sync with upstream.
 Enable this app on your repo to keep track of Bazzite changes while also making your own modifications.

-### How to Sign Your Images
+### How to Sign Your Own Images

-1. First, [familiarize yourself](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with keeping secrets on GitHub.
+1. First, [familiarize yourself](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets on GitHub.
-2. [Generate a new key pair](https://docs.sigstore.dev/cosign/key_management/signing_with_self-managed_keys/) with Cosign (`cosign generate-key-pair`).
+2. [Generate a new key pair](https://docs.sigstore.dev/cosign/key_management/signing_with_self-managed_keys/) with Cosign.
 This key pair must have no signature.
 3. Replace the `cosign.pub` file in your public repo with the one you generated - you and your users will need it to check the signatures.
-4. Add the private key (stored as text inside the `cosign.key` file) as a Repository Secret in the fork's settings page, in the `Settings -> Secrets and variables -> Actions` menu.
+4. Add the private key as a Repository Secret in the fork's settings page, in the menu `Settings -> Secrets and variables -> Actions`.
 Name the secret `SIGNING_SECRET`.

 ## Join The Community